 “Each moment in Auschwitz was hell on earth.
 It was also my best classroom.
 Subjected to loss, torture, starvation, and the constant threat of death, I discovered the tools for survival and freedom that I continue to use every day in my clinical psychology practice as well as in my own life.”

-After release and in the years to follow, Dr. Eger married, had children, and completed her doctorate in clinical psychology (which she did at the age of 52.)
-For the last 40+ years she has provided psychotherapeutic help to others who have dealt with all manner of victimization, depression, anxiety, and the like.
+After her release and in the years to follow, Dr. Eger married, had children, and completed her doctorate in clinical psychology (which she did at the age of 52.)
+For the last 40+ years, she has provided psychotherapeutic help to others who have dealt with all manner of victimization, depression, anxiety, and the like.

-What I found most inspirational about The Gift (and Dr. Eger herself), was the foundation she laid out in the first chapter where she talks about victimization.
+What I found most inspirational about The Gift (and Dr. Eger herself) was the foundation she laid out in the first chapter, where she talks about victimization.
 She starts with this statement which sets the tone for the entire book:

 “Suffering is universal.
 But victimhood is optional.”

 From someone who suffered so much, this is a profound statement.
 And it’s one we can all use and learn from.

 What it means is this: